ciaralynch72/Southern_Outfitters_Ltd/README.md

 **Southern Outfitters Ltd**

+Southern Outfitters Ltd is an outfitters specializing in American western wear for women in Ireland.

+You can view the live site here - <a href="https://southern-outfitters-ltd.herokuapp.com/" target="_blank"> Southern Outfitters Ltd. </a>

+Please note this is not a completed project and alot of work remains to get it to a pass.

+# User Experience (UX)

+## Strategy

+### The Business Goals of the Website

-Southern Outfitters Ltd is an outfitters speializig in American western wear for consumers in Ireland.
-A resergence of popularity in country music and shows like Yellowstone and Nashville, have made popular American brands sought after in Ireland.
+To provide an online store suppling western wear to the Irish market.
+A resurgance of popularity in country music and shows like Yellowstone and Nashville, have made popular American brands sought after in Ireland.
 Many of these brands are currently unavailable to Irish audiences and so I believe there is a gap in the market for a shop specializing in western clothing.

 User Stories
 ***As Admin***